 Revitalizing Regional Economies

-As a result of the trend in Japan toward concentration of businesses and other activities sole in Tokyo, regional populations are expected to decline and their economies to shrink in the future.
+As a result of the trend in Japan toward concentration of businesses and other activities solely in Tokyo, regional populations are expected to decline and their economies to shrink in the future.
 Revitalization of regional towns is an urgent task, through a virtuous circle in which people and jobs return to regional areas.

 Utilizing its network of branches in each of Japan's prefectures, Mizuho is striving to promote the revitalization of regional economies and industries by providing its customers with smooth supplies of funding, engaging in management consultations, and supplying various other kinds of management support.